wdouglascampbell/gettext_au3/README.md

 ```

 Add source code files as needed.
 You need to specify every single .au3 file that might contain calls to gettext.

+The sample xgettext_set.bat file included in this collection includes a call that does work for the example app.

 ### Copy Template file to Language-Specific PO file